About Berkeley

 Performing Arts

 Berkeley has an art scene that rivals many large cities.
-The area is home to at least four theater companies -- including Bay Area Children’s Theatre and the world-renowned Berkeley Repertory Theatre — and two symphonic orchestras, along with a jazz conservatory, Zellerbach Hall, the Greek Theatre, and a regional, ethnic, and social music scene anchored by the Freight & Salvage, a thriving nonprofit community arts organization that draws eclectic performers from around the country. |
+The area is home to at least four theater companies including Bay Area Children’s Theatre and the world-renowned Berkeley Repertory Theatre; two symphonic orchestras along with a jazz conservatory, Zellerbach Hall, the Greek Theatre; and a regional, ethnic, and social music scene anchored by the Freight & Salvage, a thriving nonprofit community arts organization that draws eclectic performers from around the country. |

 Museums & Fine Art